 Have you heard the news?
-Free tampons and pads are now available at Humber and Guelph-Humber!
+Complimentary tampons and pads are now available at Humber and University of Guelph-Humber!

 Earlier in January, IGNITE launched our pilot initiative aimed at fighting menstruation stigmas and helping students feel more comfortable with their periods while at school.